Kochi

 seaport- airport road, often makes you forget that you are driving in Kerala.

 Vyttila mobility hub has taken up the mantel for Kochi like Chamrajpet did for Chennai, hosting a central bus stand.
 But the Vyttila mobility hub could be a game-changer once the approved concept of an integrated mobility hub, is implemented taking advantage of government land in the heart of Kochi.
 The water-metro along its waterways lend Kochi the name- ‘the Venice of the East’.
-The Vyttila Mobility Hub Society (VMHS) is progressing beyond the bus stand, boat jetty and the metro station, in phase 2 with the government-approved (₹ 572 crore*) development plan on its 7.23 acres of land*.
+The Vyttila Mobility Hub Society is progressing beyond the bus stand, boat jetty and the metro station, in phase 2 with the government-approved (₹ 572 crore*) development plan on its 7.23 acres of land*.
 The Tripunithura Mini hub with an integrated metro, railway and bus stand, at an estimated cost of ₹ 290 crores* will ensure that Kochi has options as the city expands, and Vyttila can no longer play the overcrowded role of an inter-district transit point.

 On